HR-CMGT/Javascript-Machine-Learning/workshop/introduction.md

 This algorithm uses the distance between points to classify a new point.
 In the above image, the green circle will be classified as red, because there are more red triangles in its vicinity.

-This is essentially just the Pythagorean theorem!

 The above example will classify the green circle as RED, because there are more red triangles in its vicinity than blue squares.
 This classification is based on `x,y` coordinates of a point.
 But surprisingly, this calculation works just as well when those two numbers do not represent a physical coordinate, but for example, the number of legs and eyes of a creature.

 You can imagine that this also works in three coordinates: `x,y,z`, so we can use the algorithm for datasets with three numbers.
 The real beauty of this algorithm is that it also works with even more than 3 coordinates.

-In other words, we could build the credit card example using KNN, by supplying our credit card data as an array.
+In other words, we could build the credit card example using Nearest Neighbour, by supplying our credit card data as an array.

 This algorithm is much faster than a neural network, so it may be a better fit for simpler projects!